 Questions about the course

-Rhetorical analysis of nonfiction texts and the development of analytic and argumentative writing.
-For more details go to the two-page Course Overview (.pdf/1.3MB).
+The AP English Language and Composition course focuses on rhetorical analysis of nonfiction texts and the development of analytic and argumentative writing.
+For more details go to the course home page.

 Rhetorical analysis examines the choices a writer makes to achieve a purpose with a particular audience.